jobweek/CurveArray/Curve_Array_Magic_Curve/Curve_Array/README.md

 53

-2. Curve Array allows you to define the cyclicity of the curve yourself.
+Also, Curve Array allows you to control the smoothness of curve normals, curve cyclicity, and many other small improvements, for example, if you create a circle, Blender will not consider the first point as the start, but the last one.

-54
+And if you switch the cycle, Blender will suddenly start taking the first point as the beginning, as it should be.

-Neither Geometry Nodes nor Array+Curve Modifiers allow you to control the cyclic curve.
+The curve array is free of these oddities.
+All this is made possible by the new Path Data Core created in version 4.0.

-55
+**Usability**

-3. Curve Array allows you to control the smoothness of curve normals.
+As a fact, to create a simple array, you need to make three mouse clicks.

-56
+Also, unlike Blender modifiers or Geometry Nodes, you don't need to align the curve and reference object before creating the array, Curve Array will take them correctly wherever they are!

-Neither Geometry Nodes nor Array+Curve Modifiers allow you to control the smoothness of curve normals.
+**Preservation of objects**

-57
+Unlike Geometry Nodex and Blender Array+Curve modifiers, Curve Array keeps each object individual.

-These are the main differences in terms of path perception by the different algorithms.
+79

-There are other minor improvements, for example, if you create a circle, the blender will not consider the first point to be the beginning, but the last.
+### Results:

-And if toggle cyclic, Blender will suddenly start perceive the first point as the beginning, as it should be.
+Curve Array is not trying to compete with Geometry Nodes or Array + Curve modifiers.
-Curve Array is free of such oddities.
-All this is made possible by the new Path Data Core, created in version 4.0.
+On the contrary, it takes its place as a tool for spacing objects, while Geometry Nodes has no equal in creating scenarios where objects behave like particles, and Curve + Array modifiers are perfect when you need to create a deformed array.

 ## Curve Editor